Unvianpetronas/fcj-workshop/fcj-workshop-template-main/content/2-Proposal/_index.md

 **Secrets Management:**
 - AWS Secrets Manager for credential storage
 - KMS encryption for all secrets
-- Automatic key rotation support
+- Rotation policy support (configurable in production)
 - No credentials in code or environment variables
 - IAM role-based access only